 A waterproof & breathable shell jacket with no additional insulation sewn in.
 Lightweight is better.

 Hiking Pant (soft shell)

 A lighter weight synthetic non-waterproof pant.
-Zip off legs are nice to switch to shorts.

 Lightweight Long Underwear Baselayer Bottom

 Synthetic or Wool.